 Schools that practice VBRD are not “soft” on discipline.
 In fact, VBRD practices are often more time-consuming for all parties than traditional discipline consequences.
 The difference in Virtue-Based Restorative Discipline is that the emphasis is on the wrong-doer understanding the harm that has been done and taking active steps to right the wrong.
 While this does take more time initially, it is an approach that reduces repeated harm.

 Please go to Lynne Lang’s website on VBRD for more information: www.virtuebase.com

 Virtues for the School Year of 2015-2016

-Our virtue of focus for the school year of 2015-2016 will be Faith with a theme of Service.
+Our virtue of focus for the 2016-2017 school year is HOPE with a theme of STUDY.

 October: Studiousness—Seeking knowledge to grow closer to Truth

 March: Temperance—Enjoying things in a proper, balanced way

 April: Obedience—Saying “yes” to the loving will of God and those He has set over us